Capitains/flask-capitains-nemo/docs/Nemo.examples.rst

 .. topic:: User story [1]

-    A **researcher** , an **ingeneer** or both is interested in **CTS** but has **no time** to develop their own application and their own theme : *flask.ext.nemo* will provide a simple, easy to use interface that you can deploy on any server.
+    A **researcher** , an **engineer** or both is interested in **CTS** but has **no time** to develop their own application and their own theme : *flask.ext.nemo* will provide a simple, easy to use interface that you can deploy on any server.
 Even with a really limited knowledge of python.

 .. topic:: User story [2]

-    A **researcher**, an **ingeneer** or both has already a CTS endpoint and wants to check the output and the browsing system visually.
+    A **researcher**, an **engineer** or both has already a CTS endpoint and wants to check the output and the browsing system visually.

-The simplest configuration of Nemo, or close to it, is to simply give an endpoint url to your Nemo extension, the app you are using and the inventory if required.
+The simplest configuration of Nemo, or close to it, is to simply give an endpoint url to your Nemo extension, the app you are using and the name of a CTS inventory (if required).
 This will run a browsing interface with support for collections, textgroups, texts and passages browsing.

 - The application will itself do the GetCapabilities request to retrieve the available texts and organize them through collection, textgroups and works.
-- Once an edition or a translation is clicked, a page showing available referense is shown.
+- Once an edition or a translation is clicked, a page showing available references is shown.
 - Once a passage is clicked, the passage is shown with available metadata.

 .. _example1.code::